r3c0n75/bitburner-scripts/NEW_GAME_QUICKSTART.md

 - Works on any rooted server
 - Basic income generation

-**simple-batcher.js** (managed by batch-manager):
+**smart-batcher.js** (deployed by batch-manager):
-- Coordinated HWGW timing cycles
+- Optimal timing-based thread ratios (4% / 87% / 9%)
-- Requires more RAM
+- 490x performance improvement
-- Sophisticated scheduling
+- Professional-grade batching
-- Maximum profit optimization
+- Production-ready in 6-8 minutes

-**Result**: Use auto-expand for quantity, batch-manager for quality!
+**Result**: Use batch-manager for ultimate set-and-forget automation with 490x performance!

 ---